pickhardt/betty/README.md

     betty how many characters are in myfile.py betty count lines in this folder
     (Note that there's many ways to say more or less the same thing.)

+    Datetime
+    betty what time is it
+    betty what is todays date
+    betty what month is it
+    betty whats today

+    Find
+    betty find me all files that contain california

     Internet
     betty download http://www.mysite.com/something.tar.gz to something.tar.gz